sven-hash/docs/docs/nym-simple-websocket-tutorial.md

     <img src="/img/tutorials/simple-websocket/image4.png"/>

     This will result in the above output.
-Open your browser to see the results.
+Open your browser to see the results (localhost:1234).
 You should now have a running web application!

 ### Building the User Client